-The iron-ore (and bauxite) boom of the 1960s cleared out much of the Perth that had been built during a previous boom that had started in the 1880s and was about gold (Kalgoorlie and all that).
+The iron-ore (and bauxite) boom of the 1960s cleared out much of the Perth that had been built during an earlier boom, one that had started in the 1880s and was about gold (Kalgoorlie and all that).
 That early boom saw the population of Western Australia soar from 50,000 in 1890 to 300,000 in 1910, and it eradicated most of what had been built in Perth in the five decades since the founding in 1829 of the Swan River Colony.
-Call it slow early growth, then Boom 1 eliminating most of that early growth, then slow growth followed by Boom 2, eliminating a lot (but not all) of the Boom 1 stuff.
-Complicated?
-You've got the wrong guy; you want a historian.
-Anyway, we're looking now at leftovers from Boom 1.
-The nagging question is this: why is the old stuff more interesting than the new?
-Maybe the answer's obvious, but I'm not so sure.
+The nagging question is this: why is the stuff from the first boom more interesting than the stuff from the second?

-The governor who initiated a later stage of the orphanage's construction would have known better: years earlier, he had been stationed in the Niger Delta.
+The governor who initiated a later stage of the orphanage's construction would have known that children lose their parents all the time, because years earlier he had been stationed in the Niger Delta.

 Almost next door, the supreme court of Western Australia.

-One of its predecessors, a close-by courthouse from about 1836 and apparently the oldest building in Perth.
+One of its predecessors, a courthouse from about 1836 and apparently the oldest building in Perth.
 Funny, how a few columns do a courthouse make.
-You don't even need a coat of arms, though they're awfully impressive.
+You don't even need a coat of arms, though they do help.

 Across the street: St. George's Cathedral.

 Nice inside, though that may be mostly the warm colors.